jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You never even have to talk to Darth Blockbuster to win the game of civilization.

-All you must do is what's best for you and your family and use many open-source levers of power.
+All you must do is what's best for you and your family and use many more open-source levers of power.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.